dadoomer/sentence-transformers-server/README.md

 # sentence-transformers-server

-Single file NLP API server endpoint to perform operations like semantic search and sentence embedding.
-This uses [bottle](https://bottlepy.org/) as a server and [sbert](https://www.sbert.net/) as the embedding library.
+Single-file Natural-Language-Processing API server to perform semantic search and sentence embedding.
+This uses [bottle](https://bottlepy.org/) as the server and [sbert](https://www.sbert.net/) as the embedding library.

 Visit the [official Gitlab